 Photo tip: From the roof terrace of the Park Inn Hotel opposite you have a great view of the tower.

-TIP: How about dining at the restaurant 203 meters above the ground?
-The restaurant rotates once an hour around itself and you have a fantastic view of the city lights.
+TIP: How about breakfast in the restaurant at 203 meters above sea level*?
+The restaurant rotates once an hour and you have a fantastic view of the city.
+Or perhaps you'd prefer the three-course menu in the evening*?

 Address: Panoramastrasse 1A